There’s a lot more to oysters than just eating them

 Head here to eat your fill, right from the source, of our delicious bivalve: You’ll find them raw, smoked, roasted, fried, stuffed with crab, and in chowders, pastries, sandwiches and salads.

 But there’s more.
 Oysters played a central role in the culture here over centuries.
 Since the first days of America, oysters brought generational wealth to savvy business people and provided a good living to many more.
 Oysters caused bloody and violent conflict and the infamous Oyster Wars.
 In the 1980s, the Virginia oyster industry collapsed, devastating local economies.
 Fast forward to today.
 The Virginia Eastern Shore oyster and clam industry is one of the largest and fastest growing on the East Coast.

 So come feast your way along two coastlines and savor four distinct flavors of oysters on Virginia’s Eastern Shore.
 But go a little further.

 The Fall Oyster Roast

 This tradition hearkens back to the days when cooler weather signaled that oysters were safe to eat – the old “r” month rule.
-Today, because of refrigeration and modern aqua farming, you can eat oysters all year round, but this age-old fall tradition continues: roasting local oysters just pulled from the water over open fire.
-There’s one most every weekend starting in early fall and it kicks up a notch during Wine and Brine when the shine’s on pairing oysters and wine grown in the same Chesapeake Bay watershed.
+Today, because of refrigeration and modern aqua farming, you can eat oysters all year round, but this age-old fall tradition continues: roasting local oysters just pulled from the water over an open fire.
+There’s one most every weekend starting in early fall and it kicks up a notch during Wine and Brine Month when pairing oysters and wine grown in the same Chesapeake Bay watershed is celebrated.
 As they say, what grows together goes together.
-Sip an award-winning Chatham Vineyards wine along with your roasted oysters, enjoy a late morning brunch with oyster shooters, and book special B&B packages that include elegant tastings, gourmet meals and aqua farm and art studio tours.
+Sip an award-winning Chatham Vineyards wine along with your roasted oysters or enjoy a late morning brunch with oyster shooters.

 TIP: Tickets go fast, so get them sooner rather than later — all of these oyster roasts sell out.